A Bulking Up Workout Plan For Skinny Guys To Gain Lean Muscle Without Ruining A Defined Physique

 However, there are quite a few guys out there who would like to add some size.

-I know I like to build muscle a few different times throughout the year and this bulking up workout plan is quite effective.
+I know I like to build muscle a few different times throughout the year and this workout plan is quite effective for adding size.

 By taking a common 3-day split and altering the sets & reps we can build overall muscle mass and density — producing a stronger looking muscle than the typical 3-4 sets of 12-15 reps.